vgorbic1/Tutorials/Programming/hardware.md

 Optical storage (light "lands" and dark "pits" spots).
 Lifespan is more than 30 years.

 Solid stage storage or flash memory is non-volatile.
 Solid stage drive my be used as a hard drive.

+#### Displays
+- LCD (Liquid Crystal Display) filters light through backlighting, produced by cold cathode fluorecent lamps.
+Not environmently riendly.
+- LED (Light Emitting diode) backlighting is produced by diodes.
+Dot pitch (dp) is a measure of image clarity. .26 or .23 is good.
+Response rate is time it takes to change from black to  white and back to black.
+5ms or less is good.